Have you made social media hashtags a part of your marketing strategy yet?

 Hashtags also have many practical uses for your marketing.

-- You can categorize your social media posts based on topic, purpose, or marketing campaign.
+- You can categorize your social media posts based on topic, purpose, or social media marketing campaign.

 - You can create your own branded hashtag to help you monitor your visibility on social media.
 This way you’ll be able to see how many people are posting with your hashtag.